Erin O'Toole is not pro-choice

 Banning abortion after 24 weeks

-These measures are not "common sense" or benign -- they would impose burdens on pregnant people and violate their Charter rights.
+These measures are not "common sense" or benign -- they would impose burdens on pregnant people and violate their charter rights.
 Since Canada currently has no abortion restrictions, any new measure would also provide the anti-choice movement a base from which to limit abortion even further.
 It would never stop.

 Therefore, for a politician to be truly pro-choice in Canada today, they must take a strong stance against any attempt that could impact abortion rights or access.
 Erin O'Toole has made it abundantly clear that he will not do so.
 He is not pro-choice.